Jazz on the Mountain

 This year’s Jazz on the Mountain at Mohonk, curated by Pete Malinverni, unites jazz legends and rising stars for a weekend of pure musical brilliance.

 The festival opens with award-winning vocalist Lucy Yeghiazaryan and multi-instrumentalist Scott Robinson, followed by the next generation of talent in the New Jazz Ambassadors.
-Renowned jazz historian and GRAMMY-nominated author Will Friedwald offers an illuminating talk, while the beloved Parlor Games Jam Session keeps tradition alive.
+Renowned jazz historian and GRAMMY-nominated author Will Friedwald offers an illuminating talk, while the beloved Parlor Games Jam Session keeps tradition alive, and the evening closes with Pete Malinverni’s “Invisible Cities Quintet” featuring trumpeter Wayne Tucker and saxophonist Scott Robinson.

-Closing night brings the soulful baritone of Allan Harris together with GRAMMY-winning saxophonist Kendric McCallister, and the finale soars with the Helen Sung’s Trio.
-Its three days of powerhouse performances, rich traditions, and unforgettable Mohonk magic.
+Closing night brings the soulful baritone of Allan Harris together with GRAMMY-winning saxophonist Kendric McCallister, and the finale soars with the Helen Sung Trio.
+It’s three days of powerhouse performances, rich traditions, and unforgettable Mohonk magic.

 Availability is limited.